cmarmo/RemoteSprintJune2020/README.md

 If you want to use the audio feature of the Discord app, it is recommended to manually adjust the "Input sensitivity" level in the "App Settings" to avoid having your speech cut in the middle of a sentence.

 ### Schedule
-- Tuesday 23rd: Beginner introduction
+- Tuesday 23rd 9.30AM CEST (GMT+2): Beginner introduction (Olivier Grisel).
-- Wednesday 24th - Friday 26th: Follow-up and mentoring for beginners, advanced discussions for experienced users and contributors
+- Wednesday 24th - Friday 26th: Follow-up and mentoring for beginners, advanced discussions for experienced users and contributors.

 ## Resources for beginners